unicef/design-system/guidelines.md

 <p class="alert alert-warning">
 Note that we never use color as the unique cue in the interface to indicate the status/result, as there may be colorblind users.

+<br><br>We use the color to reinforce the message, but the message itself should have complete meaning without any color.
 </p>

 ## Typography